 AFFORDABILITY TOOLKIT

-In the 2021-2022 academic year, students at The University of Alabama received more than $330 million in merit and competitive scholarships, grants and federal financial aid.
+In the 2023-2024 academic year, University of Alabama students received more than $415 million in need-based and merit-based aid, including scholarships and grants.

 This toolkit explains how you can take advantage of these resources and more to make your UA education attainable and affordable.